gusvega-dev/tf-plan-apply-gcp/README.md

 ---

 ## Full Terraform Workflow Example
-This is a complete Terraform CI/CD pipeline using `tf-plan-gcp`:
+This is a complete Terraform CI/CD pipeline using `tf-plan-apply-gcp`:

 ```yaml
 name: Terraform CI